 There are lots of different airlines that fly to Sri Lanka, most of them have a stopover, but Sri Lankan Air flies direct.
 Please arrive on the day of your placement between 7am and 5pm.
 We will come and collect you from Bandaranaike International Airport and take you to your homestay.

 If you arrive in the country early, please organise your own accommodation until the day your placement begins, and we’ll arrange a time for you to meet us at the airport on pickup day, so we can take you to your homestay with the rest of your team.
+Please note you can arrive no earlier than 2-3 days before your placement starts due to visa restrictions.

 Unfortunately, your homestay is not able to house you early, as they will be making preparations for the team’s arrival.
 Also, all the other volunteers already in country will be away for the weekend, so it’s best you head somewhere to relax before your placement begins.
 You deserve it!
 Please check accommodation on Trip Advisor before booking, as they will have the most up-to-date information and reviews of any guesthouses.